R. Buckminster Fuller's patented geodesic dome plans and instructions can be used to build a 30-foot greenhouse or pool cover.

 Reprinted courtesy of Popular Science Monthly.

 Can't wait until spring warms up enough for you to break out the swimming pool?
 Reluctant to close it in the fall when the air starts getting chilly?
 Here's a perfect solution: a plastic-covered sun dome over your pool.
-R. Buckminster Fuller's geodesic dome design makes it simple to build a 30 foot dome.
+R. Buckminster Fuller's geodesic dome design makes it simple to build a 30-foot dome.
 It's the cheapest, simplest way to extend your summer activities.
 You'll be able to swim nine months of the year in most locations; all year, with extra heat.
-And you can build one for as little as $60.
+And you can build one for as little as 60 dollars.

 On a sunny day, the temperature inside the dome is 20 to 30 degrees warmer than outside.
 And the heat's free; it comes from trapped solar heat, the same way as in a greenhouse.
 With a pool, the water will absorb heat from the sun during the day and give it off at night.
 This keeps it 10 to 15 degrees warmer inside the dome for swims at night and on cloudy days.
 A pool- or space-heater makes it still warmer.